Statistics from Altmetric.com

 The epidemiology of rickets—lack of vitamin D from diet and/or the action of sunlight on exposed skin, or of the bone mineral substrates calcium and phosphate—is also well established.
 The contribution of such deficiencies to other human ill health problems is less clear.
 There is no doubt that vitamin D is important for function of the musculoskeletal and immune systems, neurological function, and possibly mental health.
 But how much vitamin D is necessary to support human health and should vitamin D supplementation be targeted or universal?
 How should vitamin D sufficiency be assessed?
 Are there critical periods during which attention should be concentrated?
 Two papers in this issue of Archives make useful contributions to the debate.

 The first paper, by Robinson et al, examines the effects of vitamin D deficiency in infancy.1 This is not new territory, but the message of increasing frequency of presentation over the period of a decade in a developed country makes salutary reading.
-The diagnosis of vitamin D deficiency in the paper by Robinson et al depended on …
+The diagnosis of vitamin D deficiency in the paper by Robinson et …

 Competing interests: none declared